Advances in Deep Concealed Scene Understanding: Deep CSU Models

-\myPara{Learning Paradigm.} Next, we discuss three common types of learning paradigms for COS tasks: single-task, multi-task, and data-efficient learning. \textit{\textbf{1) Single-task learning}} is the most commonly used paradigm in COS, which involves only a segmentation task for concealed targets.
-Based on this paradigm, most current works~\cite{fan2020camouflaged,fan2022concealed,chen2022camouflaged} focus on developing attention modules to identify target regions. \textit{\textbf{2) Multi-task learning}} introduces an auxiliary task to coordinate or complement the segmentation task, leading to robust COS learning.
-These multi-task frameworks can be implemented by conducting confidence estimation~\cite{li2021uncertainty,liu2022modeling,zhang2022preynet,yang2021uncertainty}, localization/ranking~\cite{lv2021simultaneously,lv2023towards}, category prediction~\cite{le2019anabranch} tasks and learning depth~\cite{wu2023source,xiang2021exploring}, boundary~\cite{zhai2021mutual,zhuge2022cubenet,ji2022fast,zhou2022feature,zhu2022can,sun2022boundary}, and texture~\cite{ji2023gradient,zhu2021inferring} cues of camouflaged object. \textit{\textbf{3) Data-efficient learning}} is capable of comprehending complex data distributions without requiring large amounts of annotated data, unlike the single- and multi-task frameworks mentioned before, which operate under fully-supervised settings.
-This approach helps alleviate over-fitting problems on limited knowledge annotated data.
-CRNet~\cite{he2023weakly} is the only weakly-supervised framework utilizing scribble labels as supervision.
+\myPara{Learning Paradigm.} We discuss two common types of learning paradigms for COS tasks: single-task and multi-task. \textit{\textbf{a) Single-task learning}} is the most commonly used paradigm in COS, which involves only a segmentation task for concealed targets.
+Based on this paradigm, most current works~\cite{fan2020camouflaged,fan2022concealed,chen2022camouflaged} focus on developing attention modules to identify target regions. \textit{\textbf{b) Multi-task learning}} introduces an auxiliary task to coordinate or complement the segmentation task, leading to robust COS learning.
+These multi-task frameworks can be implemented by conducting confidence estimation~\cite{li2021uncertainty,liu2022modeling,zhang2022preynet,yang2021uncertainty}, localization/ranking~\cite{lv2021simultaneously,lv2023towards}, category prediction~\cite{le2019anabranch} tasks and learning depth~\cite{wu2023source,xiang2021exploring}, boundary~\cite{zhai2021mutual,zhuge2022cubenet,ji2022fast,zhou2022feature,zhu2022can,sun2022boundary}, and texture~\cite{ji2023gradient,zhu2021inferring} cues of camouflaged object.